This post may contain affiliate links. Please see disclosure policy here.

 Instructions

-- Melt butter in 9 x 13 pan in oven while oven is preheating to 425 degrees
+- Place butter in a9 x 13 pan.
+Place pan in oven and preheat oven to 425 F degrees

-- Mix eggs, flour, vanilla and milk with wire whisk or use blender
+- Mix eggs, flour, vanilla and milk together with a wire whisk or use a blender

-- Add batter to dish and bake for 20-25 minutes
+- Pour batter into dish and bake for 20-25 minutes

 - Serve with fruit, powdered sugar and lemon juice